kuentodocs/kuentodocs.github.io/franzlab/franzlab.md

 <img style="float: right;" width="152" height="150" alt="VR" src="https://github.com/user-attachments/assets/89c99c69-4621-4957-ac70-f07f19ede638">

 **_Graduate Student._** _Ecology and Evolutionary Biology MA._ Valeria Rodríguez is an entomologist and biology student interested in the systematics, taxonomy, and evolution of Curculionidae.
 Her previous research focused on the diversity of weevils in tropical dry forest of the Colombian Caribbean.
-She is currently studying the phylogeny and species boundaries of the agave-associated weevil genus _Peltophorus_ using morphological and molecular data
+She is currently studying the phylogeny and species boundaries of the agave-associated weevil genus _Peltophorus_ using morphological and molecular data.

 ---